-A Master of Education in Adult Education prepares students for a variety of roles in higher education, corporate training, human resources and human development.
-An M.Ed. in Adult Education program, like the one offered by Eastern Washington University, delves into the fundamentals of classroom management and assessments for adult learners.
+A Master of Education (M.Ed.) in Adult Education prepares students for a variety of roles in higher education, corporate training, human resources and human development.
+An online M.Ed. in Adult Education program, like the one offered by Eastern Washington University (EWU), delves into the fundamentals of classroom management and assessments for adult learners.

 Students learn strategies, techniques and tools to teach adults, design curricula or oversee educational programs.
 M.Ed. in Adult Education graduates take on these roles in a variety of settings, not just in a school or university.

 Corporations and nonprofits need professionals to create, direct and implement training programs.
 These roles typically fall under human resources or organizational development, and completing an M.Ed. in adult education is one way to prepare for them.

 Career opportunities include training program development, corporate training and human resources management.
 Some organizations may offer services to help employees gain insight into workplace collaboration, style, initiatives and culture.

 Earning a master’s in adult education can open doors to teaching community college courses, vocational program classes, English as a second language, adult literacy courses and college prep.
 Undergraduate program positions typically require a doctorate, but a master’s degree may suffice for some positions.

 Those who do not want to teach can explore jobs in administration.
 Roles include student adviser, program director, student affairs-related positions and career counselor.

 Basic Skills Programs